 Sometimes the environment becomes the photograph, such as this capture of the giraffe on the Skeleton Coast.
 My longest telephoto lens could pull in the giraffe close enough to be a part of the photograph.
 However, it was the layers of texture and color of the surrounding landscape that caught my attention.
 The giraffe was a bonus in this composition that brought it all together.
 Neither piece of the total photograph could work as well alone: the landscape without the giraffe, or the giraffe without the layering, colors, and textures of the surrounding landscape environment.
 Together, they make a lovely compelling photograph that well represents Africa: distance, isolation, color, and camouflage!

-An Oryx is crossing the muddy salt pan in Etosha National Park.
+An Oryx gazella is crossing the muddy salt pan in Etosha National Park in Namibia.

 An Environmentally Rich Photograph